 The inaugural Arctic Law Fellows, Sander Goldthwait and Eli Murphy, are spending this semester studying at the Arctic University of Norway in Tromsø.
 As part of their fellowship experience, they will travel further north to the science research center on the island of Svlabard.

 This summer, Arctic Law Fellows, Lexis Anderson and Justin Cary, will work on an expedition to Greenland with scientists associated with the University of Maine Climate Change Institute (CCI).
 In preparation, they are learning about Arctic research permits, National Science Foundation Guidelines, the World Heritage Treaty, and intergovernmental science agreements.
 This spring semester they have started to work with their new CCI scientist colleagues.
 The Fellows will have the opportunity to intern with the Arctic Futures Institute (AFI) during the summer.

 Charles H. Norchi, the Benjamin Thompson Professor of Law at Maine Law, supervises the Arctic Law Fellows.
-In 2018, he was awarded the Arctic Fulbright to the Ministry of Foreign Affairs of Iceland where he taught and conducted Arctic law research.
-He is internationally known for his work on oceans and international law in the Arctic, in Afghanistan, and beyond, recognized by his election as fellow in the World Academy of Arts and Sciences, as national fellow of the Explorers Club, and as twice-elected chair of the American Association of Law Schools Section on Admiralty and Maritime Law.
+In 2018, he served as the Arctic Fulbright to the Ministry of Foreign Affairs of Iceland where he taught and conducted Arctic law research.
+He is known worldwide for his work on oceans and international law in the Arctic, in Afghanistan, and beyond.
+He has been recognized for his notable work by his election as fellow in the World Academy of Arts and Sciences, as national fellow of the Explorers Club, and as twice-elected chair of the American Association of Law Schools Section on Admiralty and Maritime Law.